-Community & Placed-Based Education (CPBE) allows students to seek diverse employment in a variety of educational settings and work toward certification as a teacher in the state of Alaska.
-Students earn a Bachelor of Arts in Community and Placed-Based Education.
+Community & Place-Based Education (CPBE) allows students to seek diverse employment in a variety of educational settings and work toward certification as a teacher in the state of Alaska.
+Students earn a Bachelor of Arts in Community and Place-Based Education.

 Students have the option of applying for APU’s graduate level Teacher Education K-8 Certificate program, during their senior year.
 If accepted they would complete their student teaching and any other required course work to be eligible for the State of Alaska’s K-8 teacher certificate.